Dear Ms. Vicki,

 Dear Crazy in Love,

 There is no reason for you to involve his unit or contact his commanders.
-After all, it’s your side of the story and there is his side, too.
+After all, it's your side of the story -- there is his side too.
 Who is to say that he is in fact the father of your child?

 You will have to prove paternity.
-Then the soldier is liable for child support.
-Hopefully he will stay in the child’s life and not only support him/her emotionally, too.
+Then the soldier would be liable for child support.
+Hopefully, he will stay in the child's life and support him/her emotionally too.

-Right now, if you feel that he personally owes you anything because you moved and left your job etc., then you will have to take him to court to recoup money that you believe he owes you.
-In my opinion this is not a military issue.
-This is about some choices you made.
+Right now, if you feel that he personally owes you anything because you moved and left your job etc., you will have to take him to court to recoup money that you believe he owes you.
+In my opinion, this is not a military issue.
+This is about choices you made.

 You have to be honest with yourself because you are not an 18-year-old anymore, you are a grown woman.
 With age comes wisdom and good judgment, or at least it should.